Let’s talk about permits | Friday Chatter

 Great question!
 This varies A LOT, and policies at various locations change quite frequently.
 I am hesitant to list any specific information because policies change pretty often and do vary based on activity and group size.
 If you are wondering if your dream location requires a permit, your best bet is a quick Google search (and if it is in DC, your best bet is that it DOES require a permit–budget accordingly).
 If you are hoping to have your session at a winery or other private property, your best bet is to call or email ahead of time to inquire about their policy.

 I currently track a lot of DMV permit requirements through the amazing Kat Forder.
 She has done all the dirty work and has an updated and running list of permit regulations on her blog.
-Check them out here!
+(July 2024: update- this resource is no longer available, but I always check this myself when scheduling sessions!)
 You may just be surprised about what locations require permits!
 I am always happy to support in the permit research department, so feel free to ask away if you have a question about a specific location.
 I’ll see what I can do!

 What happens if we don’t have a permit?